carpentries/amy/docs/index.md

 * individual roles and badges
 * institutional membership

 Most functionality is limited to authorized administrative users.
 Individuals whose data is tracked in AMY can view only their own profile page.
+Data is stored in accordance with [The Carpentries privacy policy](https://docs.carpentries.org/topic_folders/policies/privacy.html).

 * Review the [community users guide](./users_guide/community_index/)
 * Review the [administrator users guide](./users_guide/admin_index/)